codeigniter4/CodeIgniter4/user_guide_src/source/extending/core_classes.rst

 ======================

-To use one of your own system classes instead of a default one, ensure that the :doc:`Autoloader <../concepts/autoloader>` can find your class, that your new class extends the appropriate interface, and modify the appropriate :doc:`Service <../concepts/services>` to load your class in place of the core class.
+To use one of your own system classes instead of a default one, ensure that the :doc:`Autoloader <../concepts/autoloader>` can find your class, that your new class implements the appropriate interface, and modify the appropriate :doc:`Service <../concepts/services>` to load your class in place of the core class.

 For example, if you have a new ``App\Libraries\RouteCollection`` class that you would like to use in place of